tehapo/Clara/README.md

 ## Clara - Declarative UI and Bindings for Vaadin Framework

 Purpose of this project is to define a declarative XML-based syntax for defining [Vaadin](https://vaadin.com) user interfaces.
 Also another goal is to provide support annotation-based binding of data sources and event handlers.
+Starting from version 0.5.0 Clara supports only Vaadin 7.
+A separate [branch](https://github.com/tehapo/Clara/tree/vaadin-6) exist for Vaadin 6, but it is not guaranteed to be maintained.

 Project also serves as a part of my Master's thesis at the University of Turku and also derives from the work done by Joonas Lehtinen on his [xmlui Vaadin add-on](http://vaadin. com/addon/xmlui).
 A lot of the functionality is also inspired by GWT UiBinder.